kwyn/npx/README.md

    .run();
 ```

 note how the neopixels stay blue.
-This is because neopixels hold their state until they loose power.
+This is because neopixels hold their state until they lose power.
 If you want to turn them off, send a new blank animation to the strip.

 ##Animation objects
 Colors for animations can be of the form [R,G,B] where R,G, and B are values between 0 and 255 (or hex 0x00, 0xFF).